swcanner/Chess-algorithms-and-Puzzle-Maker/README.txt

+File Overview:
+.txt extensions are the overview files- documentation of sorts .h and .cpp are the code
+.png is the UML Diagram

+If there are any questions feel to contact me on Github

 Title: Walking fast, Dijkstras path, and Im Homebound

 Description: Path finding algorithm using chess pieces to have them not only